 Every two weeks when I process payroll for myself, I calculate how many paid invoices have come in, and transfer 20 percent to a special savings account dedicated to my quarterly self-employment taxes.
 That way, when the due dates roll around, the money is ready to go.

 When you worked for an employer, all taxes were quietly handled via the accounting department.
 Unless you scrutinized your pay stub, you probably never realized where a portion of your paycheck was going.
 Now, as a self-employed individual, you’re responsible for calculating and remitting taxes to the government.
-You have nearly a year to prepare for a successful 2017 tax season — get to it.
+By being proactive, you can ensure a successful tax season every year.